All about your coronavirus vaccine card (and what to do if you lose it)

 The primary function of a vaccination card is to serve as a personal immunization record, Moore says, much like your childhood immunization records.
 “These cards that you’re given when you’re vaccinated are important for you to keep up with because they’re your personal record of what you have had and they remind you of when your next dose is due.”

-In its guidance on getting a coronavirus vaccine, the CDC says you should receive a card at your first appointment that tells you which vaccine you received, its lot number, the date and the vaccination site.
+In its guidance on getting a coronavirus vaccine, the CDC says you should be given a card at your first appointment that tells you which vaccine you received, its lot number, the date and the vaccination site.
 If you need a second dose, referencing the card is a quick way for providers to make sure you’re getting the right shot at the right time without having to access your electronic records.
 The card should then be updated with details about the second shot.
+(If you are not provided a card, make sure to ask for one before leaving.
+For those who do not receive a card, the CDC recommends contacting your vaccination site or state health department to find out how you can get one.)

 The cards also can be convenient proof of coronavirus vaccination, but experts emphasize that they are not legal documents and should not be thought of as such at this point in the pandemic.